Microsoft/azure-docs.cs-cz/articles/iot-dps/how-to-provision-multitenant.md

-## <a name="prepare-the-azure-iot-c-sdk-development-environment"></a>Příprava vývojového prostředí sady Azure IoT C SDK
+## <a name="prepare-the-azure-iot-c-sdk-development-environment"></a>Prepare the Azure IoT C SDK development environment

-V této části se klonovat sady Azure IoT C SDK na každém virtuálním počítači.
-Tato sada SDK obsahuje ukázky, která budou simulovat zřizování z každé oblasti klienta zařízení.
+In this section, you will clone the Azure IoT C SDK on each VM.
+The SDK contains a sample that will simulate a tenant's device provisioning from each region.

-1. Pro každý virtuální počítač, nainstalujte **Cmake**, **g ++** , **gcc**, a [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) pomocí následujících příkazů:
+1. For each VM, install **Cmake**, **g++** , **gcc**, and [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) using the following commands:

     ```bash
     sudo apt-get update